 Procedural confidentiality measures not fully sufficient

-Overall, the protection for trade secret owners in Germany has improved significantly with the TSA's coming into force.
-Even if the new law does not eliminate every old problem and confronts the practice with a variety of new problems, the provision of a largely uniform Europe-wide protection for trade secrets is an important and overdue step.
+Overall, the protection for trade secret owners in Germany has improved significantly with the coming into force of the TSA.
+Even if the new law does not eliminate every old problem and confronts the practice with a variety of new problems, the provision of a largely uniform Europe-wide protection for trade secrets is an important and overdue step forward.